 Regarding the figure 2-c; under the reversible and pseudo adiabatic conditions the parcel’s temperature becomes 8 degrees and 4 degrees more than the envoirnement’s, respectively in upper troposphere.
 Referring back to the lifting parcel theory explained in the first part, this difference is caused by the latent heat of condensate in the parcel which compensates for the internal cooling of mass air in the reversible ascent.
 Pseudo adiabatic ascending air mass being evacuated gradually by the instant rain is dryer and thus has more temperature difference with envoirnement.
 The high difference intensifies the updroughts and convective available potential energy (Mapes 2001) leading to the deep convection.

-The heat transfer by convection is rapid as drying of this layer.
-This leads to bimodality of the upper troposphere which makes it incompatible with the MIMIC morphing nature.
+.???
+No idea what you mean here

 It can be concluded till here that radiative cooling is balanced by not only the subsidence but also by convection in some regions.
 This balance isn’t homogenously extended through whole tropics.
 Sporadically, one of vertical terms can prevail other in a column integral thus horizontal wind is required to fill the gaps.